-Imagine traveling from San Francisco to San Jose in only 15 minutes with Uber Elevate
+Imagine traveling from San Francisco to San Jose in

 My Responsibilities: UI UX Design Lead, Commuting Experience, eVTOL + Skyport Experience, and Uber Elevate Mobile Application